-Retro-authorization: If a service requiring prior authorization is provided without obtaining prior authorization, the provider will need to appeal in order to obtain authorization.
-RightCare Medical Management does not process requests for retro-authorization.
+Retro-authorization: If a service requiring prior authorization is provided without obtaining prior authorization, the provider will submit the claim for payment.
+If claim is denied, Provider may file an appeal for Payment Reconsideration.
+RightCare Medical Management does not process requests for retro- authorization.